Maths Mastery at Stenson Fields Primary Community School

 - Children making expected or accelerated progress across the school

 Mathematics Curriculum in School

 Mathematics is taught daily in all classes.
-There are also opportunities to practise key skills in the morning as 'Maths Blasts' and to apply learning in cross curricular mathematics activities.
+There are also opportunities to practise key skills in the morning as 'Flashback 4' and to apply learning in cross curricular mathematics activities.
 The mathematics curriculum aims to ensure that all pupils become fluent in the fundamentals of mathematics, including the ability to recall and apply knowledge rapidly and accurately.
 Children are taught to reason mathematically, solve problems and apply their mathematical skills in a variety of real life contexts.

 White Rose Maths Hub and the NCETM

-Our lessons are planned around the activities outlined by the 'White Rose Maths Hub' documents, which allow our staff to plan sessions developing children's fluency and involving rich and diverse reasoning and problem solving activities.
+Our lessons are planned around the activities outlined by the 'White Rose Maths Hub' documents, which allow our staff to plan up-to-date sessions developing children's fluency and involving rich and diverse reasoning and problem solving activities.

 Our policy adapts some approaches being taught in countries like Singapore where children experience 'concrete' mathematical activities which they then begin to represent with 'pictorial' representations.
 Once the children are comfortable with these approaches they are then introduced with the more recognisable 'abstract' problems.